ccmtozzi/zemirollshade/README.md

 # Zemismart Roller Shade Integration
 This is a pythons script to connect an Raspberry PI to an Zemismart Roller Shade, it's listen to an MQTT topic and execute a close or open command based on that topic.

+# Requirements

+- Python 3+
+- pip (to automatically install dependencies)

 # Dependencies

-- paho-mqtt (pip install paho-mqtt)
+- paho-mqtt
-- bluepy (sudo pip install bluepy)
+- bluepy
+- Zemismart
 - libglib2.0-dev (sudo apt-get install libglib2.0-dev)

+# Install

+1. Download or clone the repository:
+2. In the directory run ```pip install -r requirements.txt```

 # Home Assistant Config